Academy of Nutrition and Dietetics: Certifications

 The Academy of Nutrition and Dietetics offers two types of dietitian certifications: Registered Dietitian Nutritionist (RDN) and Nutrition and Dietetics Technician, Registered (NDTR).
 Both are educated nutrition professionals qualified to work in hospitals, academia and private practice, and differ mostly in the hours of training and level of college degree required.
-A Registered Dietitian Nutritionist must complete a bachelor's degree or higher and more than 900 hours of training, while a Dietetic Technician is required to complete and associate level degree and 450 hours of training.
+A Registered Dietitian Nutritionist must complete a graduate degree or higher and more than 1000 hours of training, while a Dietetic Technician is required to complete an associate level degree and at least 450 hours of training.
 About 65% of the Academy's members are Registered Dietitian Nutritionists, and 2% are Nutrition Dietetic Technicians, Registered.
 Members are granted these accredited titles by fulfilling the Academy's certification requirements, in addition to any state or local regulations.
-Through its ADAF foundation, the Academy issued nearly $500,000 in certification scholarships in 2011, $100,000 of which went to doctoral students.
+Through its ADAF foundation, the Academy issued nearly $515,000 in certification scholarships in 2011, $100,000 of which went to doctoral students.

 The terms "Registered Dietitian Nutritionist" and "Nutrition Dietetic Technician, Registered" are "legally protected titles" and can be used only by someone who has completed coursework approved by the Academy.
 In recent years, the AND has lobbied for stricter regulation over the professional licensing of dietitian and nutrition professionals and supported state regulations that would include heavy fines for the dispensing of nutritional advice without the proper license.

-The Academy of Nutrition and Dietetics's Accreditation Council for Education in Nutrition and Dietetics (ACEND) is the organization's accrediting agency for education programs that prepare individuals for careers as dietetics professionals.
+The Academy of Nutrition and Dietetics' Accreditation Council for Education in Nutrition and Dietetics (ACEND) is the organization's accrediting agency for education programs that prepare individuals for careers as dietetics professionals.
 Prior to 2011, ACEND was known as the Commission on Accreditation for Dietetics Education (CADE).
-The Accreditation Council is recognized by the Department of Education and is a member of the Association of Specialized and Professional Accreditors.
+The Accreditation Council is recognised by the Department of Education and is a member of the Association of Specialised and Professional Accredits.
 The council's fees earn the Academy over $1 million per year.